 The Glasgow Airport FlightPath Fund supports community groups and charities in Renfrewshire, North-West Glasgow, and East and West Dunbartonshire.
 The Flightpath Fund focuses its community investment in a number of areas including education, the environment and employment.
 Over £90,000 is available for distribution during 2022.

-The Fund's Community Council's next meetings for 2022 are: 17 June, 16 September, 18 November.
-Applications should be submitted no later than three weeks prior to the next meeting.
+The Fund's Community Council's final meeting for 2022: 18 November.Applications should be submitted no later than three weeks prior to the next meeting.